 - The TOE must be installed and configured properly for starting up the TOE in a secure state.
-The security attributes of subjects and objects shall be managed securely by the authorised user. - The developer of the host platform must ensure that trusted processes indicate their correct locality to the TPM and untrusted processes are able to assert just the locality 0 or Legacy only to the TPM. - The IT environment must create EK and AK credentials trustworthy procedures for the root of trust for reporting.
-The platform part of the root of trust for measurement provides a representation of embedded data or program (measured values) to the TPM for measurement. - The platform part of the root of trust for measurement provides a representation of embedded data or program code (measured values) to the TPM for measurement. - The developer via AGD documentation will instruct the admin doing the upgrade how to do the upgrade and that the admin should inform the end user regarding the Field

-Upgrade process, its result, whether the installed firmware is certified or not, and the version of the certified TPM.

-The ECDAA issuer must support a procedure for attestation without revealing the attestation information based on the ECDAA signing operation.
+The security attributes of subjects and objects shall be managed securely by the authorised user. - The developer of the host platform must ensure that trusted processes indicate their correct locality to the TPM and untrusted processes are able to assert just the locality 0 or Legacy only to the TPM. - The IT environment must create EK and AK credentials by trustworthy procedures for the root of trust for reporting. - The platform part of the root of trust for measurement provides a representation of embedded data or program code (measured values) to the TPM for measurement. - The developer via AGD documentation will instruct the admin doing the upgrade how to do the upgrade and that the admin should inform the end user regarding the Field Upgrade process, its result, whether the installed firmware is certified or not, and the version of the certified TPM. - The ECDAA issuer must support a procedure for attestation without revealing the attestation information based on the ECDAA signing operation.